-Laser cleaning is an important process for many industries around the world, and while it has similarities to other laser processes, it has some unique principles and fundamentals which set it apart.
+Cleaning with lasers is an important process for many industries around the world, and while it has similarities to other laser processes, it has some unique attributes which set it apart.
 We have covered these below.

-Before examining the specifics in more detail, these are the basic principles and fundamentals of fiber laser cleaning:
+Before examining the specifics in more detail, these are the basic principles and fundamentals of cleaning with fiber lasers:

 - It is a process completed using a fiber laser, as opposed to a crystal or gas laser

 - It is a newer cleaning process, replacing more traditional methods such as media blasting, dry-ice blasting or cleaning using chemical solvents

 - It is an efficient, safe, environmentally-friendly and cost-effective process